-Today’s top 20 chicken thigh recipes are going to transform chicken thighs into five-star delicacies.
+Today’s top 20 chicken thigh recipes are going to transform your chicken cuts into five-star delicacies.
 All from the comfort of your kitchen!

-You won’t need any fancy equipment and long hours standing in the kitchen either.
-These recipes are as straightforward and simple as they get.
+You won’t need any fancy equipment or long hours standing in the kitchen either.
+These recipes are as simple and straightforward as they get.

 Everything You Need to Know About Chicken Thighs

 You get two cuts from a chicken leg: the thigh and drumstick.